joshmorgan1000/UTKH/THEORY.md

    - The calculated orbital radius ($r_e$) for the kutonic electron is approximately:

      $r_e \approx 1.51 \times 10^{-11} \ \text{meters}$

+   - Note: this does not mean to indicate the actual "size" of an electron.
+Since UTKH rejects the notion of particles, but rather as fields of state (much like many modern interpretations) this number may be incorrect, or more importantly insignificant.

 ### Confirmation of Theory by Compton Wavelength <a href="#confirmation-of-theory-by-compton-wavelength-a-href"></a>